Universal quantum control by non-Hermitian Hamiltonian: Theoretical framework

 \section{Theoretical framework}

 Our study is conducted on an arbitrary $K$-dimensional system controlled by a time-dependent non-Hermitian Hamiltonian $H(t)$, i.e., $H(t)\neq H^\dagger(t)$.
-The system dynamics can be equivalently described by the following two groups of time-dependent Schr\"odinger equations as ($\hbar\equiv1$)
+Under the assumption that the system dynamics avoids crossing EPs, the eigenstates in the bra and ket spaces are biorthogonal and completed~\cite{Brody2013Biorhogonal}.
+The system dynamics can be described by the following two groups of time-dependent Schr\"odinger equations as ($\hbar\equiv1$)

 with $1\leq m\leq K$, where $|\psi_m(t)\rangle$'s and $\langle\phi_m(t)|$'s are the pure-state solutions in the ket and bra spaces, respectively.
 They satisfy the biorthogonal relation as $\langle\phi_k(t)|\psi_m(t)\rangle=\delta_{km}$~\cite{Muga2004Complex,Ibanez2011Shortcuts} and the completed condition as $\sum_{m=1}^K|\psi_m(t)\rangle\langle\phi_m(t)|=\sum_{m=1}^K|\phi_m(t)\rangle\langle\psi_m(t)|=\mathcal{I}$.
 According to Eqs.~(\ref{SchHam}) and (\ref{SchHamNon}), we have